 What is Safe Sport?

-Safe Sport is a movement towards ensuring that sport experiences for all participants are enjoyable and free from harm.
+Safe sport is a movement towards ensuring that sport experiences for all participants are enjoyable, welcoming, and accessible.
 Sport provides opportunities for people to stay physically and mentally well, to connect with others, and to compete if they wish.
 Safe sport creates the conditions for a positive experience.

 - Prevention, reporting, investigation, and sanctioning of maltreatment

 - Mental health and wellness

 - Equity, diversity, and inclusion

 More than anything, safe sport is about fostering positive behaviours in sport, so it is safe and enjoyable for everyone.